Staff

 Marcelo is a Brazilian guitarist with over 20 years of experience in acoustic and electric guitar.

-Marcelo Studied at Sons & Santidos Escala de Musica in Brazil where he would go on to teach in 2015.
+Marcelo studied at Sons & Santidos Escala de Musica in Brazil where he would go on to teach in 2015.
 In 2019, Marcelo relocated to Ireland, where he would continue to teach guitar in schools across the Dublin area.
 He has also since played in a wide variety of bands, including cover bands, busking as well as playing lead guitar with his original ensemble Brake Loose live and in the recording studio.

 Marcelo continues to teach and perform live music, hoping to share his passion for music with everyone he encounters.